 Antivirus companies have to continually keep up-to-date with the latest pieces of malware, releasing definition updates that ensure the malware is caught by their programs.
 Antivirus labs use a variety of tools to disassemble viruses, run them in sandboxes, and release timely updates that ensure users are protected from the new piece of malware.

-Antivirus programs also employ heuristics.
-Heuristics allow an antivirus program to identify new or modified types of malware, even without virus definition files.
+Antivirus programs also employ heuristics and machine learning.
+Machine learning models are created by analyzing hundreds or thousands of pieces of malware to find common attributes or behaviors.
+The combination allows an antivirus program to identify new or modified types of malware, even without virus definition files.
 For example, if an antivirus program notices that a program running on your system is trying to open every EXE file on your system, infecting it by writing a copy of the original program into it, the antivirus program can detect this program as a new, unknown type of virus.